Skip to content

 Redis namespace migration

-• Default writersRedisCloudIpStore writes to guard:cloud_ip:<provider>.
+• Default writersRedisCloudIpStore writes to <redis_prefix>cloud_ip:<provider>.

 • Legacy reader — when CloudManager._store is None (no cloud_ip_store configured and Redis is not auto-wired), the legacy CSV path under cloud_ranges is still reachable, but the default and the Redis store both use the new namespace.

 Any ops tooling, dashboards, or sidecars reading those Redis keys directly must switch to the new namespace.
+On upgrade from a previous release, the cache invalidates once and repopulates within cloud_ip_refresh_interval.

 See also